lldarrow/CptS-460-Operatign-Systems/readme.txt

-everything from my operation systems class.
+everything from my operating systems class.
 I had problems with uploading the virtual disk and some other large files.
 To solve this I compressed them.
 They'll have to be uncompressed for use.